k2view-academy/K2View-Academy/articles/03_logical_units/03_LU_schema_window.md

 </studio>

-In order to make the structure of the table schema clearer, group or ungroup a list of tables.
+In order to get a clearer view of the schema's structure, you can group a list of tables.
 For example, group all Billing tables in the Customer LU.

 [Click for more information about Grouping and Ungrouping LU Tables](/articles/03_logical_units/16_LU_schema_group_and_ungroup_tables.md).